timothypratley/power-turtle/resources/public/conj2017-slides.md

 * Perhaps you are interested in building something like Power Turtle yourself
 * Here's how you can go about it:
   - If you want to embed a ClojureScript REPL on your blog or website,
-  - Klipse provides a really easy way to do this
+  - use Klipse
     * it's super easy!
     * just include a script in your page and any code blocks become editable
-    * users really appreciate it; I get double the traffic when I use it
+    * users really appreciate it; I get much more traffic when I use it

 * Replumb is what Power Turtle uses as a REPL
   - Takes more effort, provides more control